NREL/EnergyPlus/design/FY2020/Resilience Metrics Reporting.md

 - Cooling: Not to exceed 18 °F SET-days (432°F SET-hours) above 86°F SET for non-residential buildings.
 (Metric: Not to exceed 10°C SET-days (240 °C SET-hours) above 30°C SET for non-residential buildings.)
 - Heating: Not to exceed 9 °F SET-days (216 °F SET-hours) below 54° SET for all buildings.
 (Metric: Not to exceed 5°C SET-days (120 °C SET-hours) below 12°C SET for all buildings.)

 EnergyPlus calculates and reports SET as a time-step report variable.
 We propose to calculate the aggregated the SET-Hours and the SET-OccupantHours (at zone level) for both cooling and heating as one of the tabular reports for thermal resilience.
+We would also report the longest continuous unmet time duration in hours and the time of their occurrences.

 2. Indoor Air Quality